 I ask them what the biggest need is for their school, and they tell me that they want me to stay with them forever.
 I wish I could.

 Everywhere I go, I hear shouts of, "Mzungu, mzungu!"
 I am not simply a minority over here- I am a rarity.
-It makes me empathize with celebrities; no matter where I go, people are staring and shouting and waving.
-Barbie says, "Don't you just feel like Princess Diana, visiting the people?"

 The meal was very satisfying and we enjoyed examining the stars that quivered above us.
 They were so different from our own in the Northern hemisphere.
 It felt otherworldly to not be able to find the Big Dipper or any of the familiar paintings of the sky.
 We made up our own constellations, creating images of animals, such as a giant giraffe.